chaospuppy/zarf/adr/0026-schema.md

   local:
    path: chart
 ```
-- `actions.wait` will be deprecated in favor of a wait list per component that is run on deploy. `action.wait` blocks that are `onDeploy.After` can be auto migrated and will work if deployed on v1. `wait` blocks that are not on `onDeploy.After` will not be auto migrated and the package will error out if deployed on v1.
-Zarf v1 will use kstatus for wait functionality instead of `kubectl wait`. `apiVersion` will be added as a required field on `wait`, and the `apiVersion` will be automatically set to the most recent `apiVersion` if the waited for resource is not a custom resource.
-Users can still wait on custom resources, but the resources must implement kStatus. `wait.condition` will be removed from the schema and Zarf will assume it is waiting for `ready`.
-A `wait` block will not be auto migrated if `condition` is not `set` to  `ready`, `available` or equivalent.
-In summary, a `wait` block will be auto migrated if, and only if:
-  - it is `onDeploy.after`
-  - the condition is `ready`, `available` or equivalent
-  - The kind is not a custom resource.
-- There may be further, more holistic changes to how actions works within Zarf that would have a significant affect on the schema.
-This will be covered in a separate ADR.

 ### BDD scenarios
 The following are [behavior driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) scenarios to provide context of what Zarf will do in specific situations given the above decisions.